 But beyond that, if you ask me, most of the hotels in the area must look the same with prices ranging from $10 to $15 for a standard double room with bathroom and hot water.

-To find a place to stay in Hanoi you can use the map below and directly compare hotels with airbnb (use the filter to show only the type of accomodation you want) depending on the area you want to stay in:
+To find a place to stay in Hanoi you can use the map below and directly compare hotels with apartments (use the filter to show only the type of accomodation you want) depending on the area you want to stay in:

 Some good places to go out to eat in Hanoi

 We have tested a lot of restaurants in the old part of town and the least we can say is that you can find everything there… But if we had to remember only one (we went there several times because it was so good) it would be the Little Black Duck.
 They serve delicious Vietnamese cuisine as well as “Western” dishes.